 Resources and communication

 Doctoral researchers manage their programme of study through the VRE which is a holistic resource facilitating their academic progression, supervision, assessment and personal development.
 The regulatory framework and a dedicated Research Degree Handbook are available for download.
-Resources supporting the DRDP are made available on the GS Blackboard site.
-You can download the DRDP Handbook on the DRDP page.
+Resources supporting the DRDP are made available on the VRE.
+More information is available on the DRDP page.

 The GS hosts a range of events each year, including an Annual Lecture and an Annual Reception, which seek to engage staff, students and external audiences with the work of the doctoral research community and to explore key themes in the wider research environment.
 These are publicised through our regular e-newsletter and email announcements.
 News about recent and upcoming events can be found on our homepage.